BenjaminMassey/RustJeopardy/README.md

-# Rust Jeopardy
+# Rust Quiz

 ## About

-This is a barebones application with the funcitonality of a standard Jeopardy-style game.
+This codebase a barebones application to run a quiz game in a style inspired by the trademarked game *Jeopardy!*.

-It was made for a "Mario Jeopardy" usage, and so features data to this extent, but should be written in a modifiable way such that one can use their own text data.
+This is an independently-developed game environment created without the knowledge or permission of *Jeopardy!*
+Productions.
+The supplied quiz game is "Mario" trivia based on the Nintendo character, but is again an independently-developed quiz created without the knowledge or permission of Nintendo, Inc.

+The code is structured such that one can easily replace the quiz text in the application

-This is written in Rust, using the Bevy engine.
+This game framework is written in Rust, using the Bevy engine.

 ## Screenshots